bja1701/pre_integration_examples/README.md

 ### isam.ipynb

 Adapted the lm.ipynb example to be incremental.
-Used this example (https://github.com/borglab/gtsam/blob/develop/python/gtsam/examples/ImuFactorISAM2Examplepy), which is included also.
+Used this example (https://github.com/borglab/gtsam/blob/develop/python/gtsam/examples/ImuFactorISAM2Examplepy) for help.

 ### isam_imu_predict.ipynb

 Main difference between this file and the isam.ipynb is the way that we are setting an initial estimate for X and V for each pose and velocity node.
-I am using the pre-integration to predict X and V here (dead reckoning) rather than just adding noise to the true pose and velocity.
+Using the pre-integration to predict X and V here (dead reckoning) rather than just adding noise to the true pose and velocity.

 ### isam_imu_predict_with_unaries.ipynb